Last updated on May 30th, 2024 at 12:20 pm

-How does Similarity Search Work?
+How does Cyanite’s Similarity Search Work?

+Similarity search algorithms usually work to compute the distance between songs in the space of different audio features.
+Calculating similarity distance allows us to input a query that will then return tracks with the shortest similarity distances which means they are the most similar.
 Similarity search becomes particularly important as music libraries grow and music search and discovery becomes a chore.
 Music recommendation systems are also based on similarity search algorithms.
 However, there is a clear distinction between systems that recommend music that would be liked and recommendation systems that calculate similarity based on audio features.
+Therefore finding similar songs using Cyanite tends to be more sonically accurate than using services like Spotify.

-Finding Similar Songs by Audio – 9 Best Practices
+Find Similar Songs by Audio – 9 Best Practices

 Here we outline 9 best ways to use Similarity Search in a music catalog.